hectorproko/PERSISTING-DATA-IN-KUBERNETES/Project23_Steps.md

 ```
 *We can now see that the index.html is now a soft link to `../data`*

-Now if we make any change to the content of the html file through the configMap, and restart the pod, all our changes will persist.
+Now if we make any change to the content of the html file through the **configMap**, and restart the **pod**, all our changes will persist.
 Lets try that:

 List the available configmaps.
-We can either use kubectl get **configmap** or kubectl get cm
+We can either use kubectl get configmap or kubectl get cm
 ```css
 hector@hector-Laptop:~/Project23$ kubectl get configmap NAME                 DATA   AGE